Holidays - HR Handbook

 In addition, employees who work only during the academic year do not receive holidays that fall outside of the standard academic year calendar when they are scheduled to work.
 Employees with academic year schedules that end prior to Commencement are not entitled to Memorial Day or Independence Day holiday pay.
 An academic year employee whose academic year schedule extends into June, would be paid for the Memorial Day holiday, but not Independence Day.

 If a benefits-eligible, vacation-eligible, exempt employee is required to work on a College observed holiday, the holiday may be saved as an additional vacation day to be taken at a later date.
 Exempt employees are responsible for submitting the saved holiday (Pay code: HOLS) via TimePro Administrative Exception Time Recording site and it will be added to the vacation balance.

-Non-exempt Employees: A non-exempt, benefits-eligible employee who works on a holiday may receive holiday pay in addition to his/her pay for hours worked, or may choose to save the holiday hours by adding them to his/her vacation balance.
+Non-exempt Employees: A non-exempt, benefits-eligible employee who is required to work on a holiday may receive holiday pay in addition to his/her pay for hours worked, or may choose to save the holiday hours by adding them to his/her vacation balance.
 An employee who is not required to work on a holiday but requests to do so, MUST save the holiday hours (Paycode: HOLS).
 Employees wishing to save the holiday hours must note this on the time record for that pay period or in the case of employees using a time clock, request it of their supervisor.

 Non-exempt Employees with Alternative Work Schedules: Recognizing that a number of employees have alternative work schedules, the following guidelines apply: